-Sorting through a folder of samples, I realized that I had unintentionally created my own spring palette for facades.
-Soft gray plaster combined with dark wood no longer seems as interesting to me.
-Right now, I’m in love with the combination of light stone with metal inserts.
+Sorting through a folder of samples, I realized I'd unintentionally put together my own spring palette for facades.
+Soft gray plaster paired with dark wood no longer excites me the way it used to.
+Right now I'm in love with the combination of light stone and metal inserts.

 Restoration of the Campiello Palace in Italy

-Yesterday, I proposed an unusual solution to my clients: white brick and Corten steel panels.
-At first, they were skeptical, but when I showed them a visualization and photos of similar projects, they got excited.
+Yesterday I pitched an unusual solution to my clients: white brick and Corten steel panels.
+They were skeptical at first, but once I showed them a rendering and photos of similar projects, they got excited.
 The contrast of textures and colors creates a dynamic feel that many modern houses lack.

 Restoration of the Campiello Palace in Italy